Rob-Lando/solidity-sandbox/projects/scripts/modules/README.md

         json.dump({"hash":hash},__file__)
 ```

-- The stored hash is used for password verification before generating a key for encryption/decryption with the password and stored salt.
+- The stored string is used for password verification before generating a key for encryption/decryption with the verified password and the stored salt.
 Encryption key is generated with using https://www.pycryptodome.org/src/protocol/kdf#Crypto.Protocol.KDF.scrypt

 - Use generated key as input to Salsa20 symmetric encryption algorithm for encrypting or decrypting env vars.